jaess-dev/code_wars_rusty/README.md

 │   ├── Cargo.toml
 │   └── src
 │       └── main.rs
-│       └── kyu<n>             // Katas with the dificulty n
+│       └── kyu<n>             // Katas with the dificulty n where 8 is the easiest and 1 is the hardest
 │           └── <some-kata-id> // Some kata identifier, as the naming isn't standardized the names can be wild ├── LICENSE                    // Simple MIT license └── README.md                  // this